homatthew/fabric-parblockchain/README.md

 The unique features of blockchain such as transparency, provenance, fault tolerance, and authenticity are used by many systems to deploy a wide range of distributed applications such as supply chain management and healthcare in a permissioned setting.
 Distributed applications, however, require high performance in terms of throughput and latency.
 The performance aspect of permission blockchains has been addressed in several studies such as Hyperledger Fabric and ParBlockchain.
 The goal of this project is to improve the performance of Hyperledger Fabric using the technique that has been presented in ParBlockchain permissioned blockchain.

 ## Code Structure
-* fabric-sdk-node - Modified Fabric-node-sdk
+* `fabric-sdk-node` - Modified Fabric-node-sdk
-* build-network - Scripts to start and stop network locally
+* `build-network` - Scripts to start and stop network locally
-* benchmarks - Contains Caliper v0.3.1 configuration and other benchmark scripts
+* `benchmarks` - Contains Caliper v0.3.1 configuration and other benchmark scripts
-* fabric - Modified Fabric 1.4.7 implementing the following features:
+* `fabric` - Modified Fabric 1.4.7 implementing the following features:
   * Endorserer read-write set short term memory
   * Orderers abort WW and reorders WR conflicts

-## Important Files To Edit
+## Important Files in fabric
 * Endorser `fabric/core/endorser/`
   * `endorser.go` - Add memory for RW set.
 Current implementation has RW-sets expire after 2 minutes.
     * SimulateProposal() - Add write-set to temporary memory after simulation